 How Do I Get My Toddler to Cooperate?

 Even with all the best toddler photography tips, every photo session requires patience and flexibility.
-Toddlers may not be easy to work with, but that mischief is also what can help create fun, unexpected photographs.
-With enough patience and tricks, you can capture great photographs of even the most active toddlers.
+Toddlers may not be easy to work with, but that mischief also helps create fun, unexpected photos.
+You can capture great photos of even the most active toddlers with enough patience and tricks!